 The Council has a reputation for protecting the environment and consistently recycling more of its waste (31%) than the national average (25%) and setting up one of the first UK Waste to Energy Plants.
+Dundee has a relatively low tonnage of domestic waste going to landfill compared with other authorities (26,265 tonnes) and it is generally around 20%.
 The Council's Sustainable Development Framework sets out ten topics that will be addressed by every service.
 The Council is committed to maintaining its excellent record in recycling waste and improving all services by applying the principles of sustainable development.
-The Council has signed up to the Scottish Declaration on climate change and will develop and carry out an action plan to reduce the city's carbon footprint.
+The Council has signed up to the Scottish declaration on climate change and will develop and carry out an action plan to reduce the city's carbon footprint.